oykuandac/fullstackdashboardproject/README.md

 I used the MySQL database to store these entities and their information.
 I used IntelliJ, Visual Studio Code, and Mysql Workbench environment.
 Also, I used Maven to import dependencies.

+## Security

+This system is a secure system.
+I provide security by using JWT Authentication.

 ## Possible Improvements

 1) Users may have a profile page that holds the personal information of the user.